Lamudi Philippines Review 2026 — Everything You Need to Know Before Buying, Renting, or Selling

 this is our Lamudi Review for 2025

 I first heard about Lamudi from a cousin who was trying to sell a condo in BGC.
 “Try Lamudi,” she said, swiping through listings on her phone like it was Facebook.
 I shrugged.
 Real estate online?
 I wasn’t sure.
-It felt a bit risky—like, how can you trust a website with something as big as buying or selling a home?
+It felt risky—how can you trust a website with something as big as buying or selling a home?

-But a few months later, I found myself knee-deep in apartment hunting.
-Rent was going up, and my old place had a leaky roof that the landlord never seemed too concerned about.
-It wasn’t just annoying—it was starting to affect my work-from-home setup.
-I needed a better space, and fast.
-So, I gave Lamudi a shot—and let me tell you, I learned a lot.
+Fast forward a few months, and I was knee-deep in apartment hunting.
+Rent was going up, my old place had a leaky roof, and it started to affect my work-from-home setup.
+I needed a better space—and fast.
+So, I gave Lamudi Philippines a shot—and I learned a lot.

-At first, I just browsed casually.
-No pressure.
-But before long, I found listings that actually felt… realistic.
-Not too polished, not too sketchy.
-I messaged a few agents, got replies the same day, and even scheduled a couple of viewings.
-It wasn’t perfect, but it was easier than I expected.
+Initially, I browsed casually.
+But soon, I found listings that felt realistic.
+I messaged a few agents, got replies the same day, and scheduled a couple of viewings.
+Not perfect, but definitely easier than expected.

 What Is Lamudi?